Max-FM/talon-ai-tools/demos/README.md

 - This directory contains a collection of demo files showcasing the capabilities of the Talon AI Tools, organized by the type of operation they demonstrate.

 - The demo files are in markdown format, allowing them to be opened in any text editor.
-  - Code demos are also in markdown format to prevent triggering errors in the Talon user directory or from linters.
+  - Code demos are also in markdown format to prevent triggering errors in the Talon user directory or from CI/CD pipelines.

 - All example outputs were created using input text with Talon AI Tools.